mike10004/config-doclet/README.md

 `cfg.`), or use `<doclint>none</doclint>` to ignore non-fatal errors during Javadoc generation.

-Run from the command line
+Running from the command line
 -------------------------

 Running from the command line is a bit burdernsome because the doclet has some